sagebeme/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 2 - C function that copies a string
 3 - C function that compares two strings
-4 - C function that reverses the content of an array of integers
+4 - C function that reverses the content of an array of integers 5 - C function that changes all lowercase letters of a string to uppercase 6 - C